 Microdermabrasion is a cosmetic treatment process that exfoliates the skin to remove dead skin cells and encourage rejuvenation.
-This is the same process used when you wash your face at home with an exfoliating cleanser, but the level of abrasion is much deeper and much more precise.
+This is the same process used when you wash your face at home with an exfoliating cleanser.
+The difference after microdermabrasion is the level of abrasion, which is much deeper and more precise.

-Regular exfoliating cleansers you use at home often contain microbeads, pieces of apricot seed, or even oatmeal.
+Regular exfoliating cleansers you use at home often contain microbeads, which normally consist of pieces of apricot seed or even oatmeal.
 They are more gentle, and thus, better suited to weekly or even daily use.
-In Microdermabrasion, a wand-like tool is used to blast away the top layer of dead skin cells by blasting the face with tiny aluminum oxide or sodium bicarbonate crystals.
+In professional microdermabrasion, a wand-like tool is used to remove the top layer of dead skin cells by blasting the face with tiny aluminum oxide or sodium bicarbonate crystals.